modernistik/parse-stack/README.md

 ```

 ### Connection Options
 There are additional connection options that you may pass the setup method when creating a `Parse::Client`.
+By default it will use `PARSE_SERVER_URL` environment variable available or fall back to `https://api.parse.com/1/` if not specified.

+##### `:server_url`
+The server url of your Parse-Server if you are not using the hosted Parse.com service.

 ##### `:app_id`
 The Parse application id.
+By default it will use `PARSE_APP_ID` environment variable if not specified.

 ##### `:api_key`
 The Parse REST API Key.
+By default it will use `PARSE_API_KEY` environment variable if not specified.

 ##### `:master_key` _(optional)_
 The Parse application master key.
 If this key is set, it will be sent on every request sent by the client and your models.
+By default it will use `PARSE_MASTER_KEY` environment variable if not specified.

 ##### `:logging`
-Provides you additional logg
+A true or false value.
+It provides you additional logging information of requests and responses.
+If set to the special symbol of `:debug`, it will provide additional payload data in the log messages.

 ##### `:adapter`
 The connection adapter.
-By default it uses the `Faraday.default_adapter`.
+By default it uses the `Faraday.default_adapter` which is Net/HTTP.

 ##### `:cache`
 A caching adapter of type `Moneta::Transformer`.
 Caching queries and object fetches can help improve the performance of your application, even if it is for a few seconds.
 Only successful `GET` object fetches and queries (non-empty) will be cached.
 You may set the default expiration time with the `expires` option.
 See related: [Moneta](https://github.com/minad/moneta).
 At any point in time you may clear the cache by calling the `clear_cache!` method on the client connection.

 ##### `:expires`
-If you are using caching, this sets the default expiration time (in seconds) for successful non-empty `GET` requests.
-By default, results are cached for 3 seconds.
+Sets the default cache expiration time (in seconds) for successful non-empty `GET` requests when using the caching middleware.
+The default value is 3 seconds.
+If `:expires` is set to 0, caching will be disabled.
+You can always clear the current state of the cache using the `clear_cache!` method on your `Parse::Client` instance.

 ##### `:faraday`
 You may pass a hash of options that will be passed to the `Faraday` constructor.